dhrumil0902/MimicAI/README.md

 # MimicAI: An AI Chatbot That Impersonates Dhrumil
 http://mimicai.s3-website.us-east-2.amazonaws.com/

-**MimicAI** is a conversational AI chatbot designed to impersonate me **Dhrumil**, mimicking my personality, tone, and conversational style.
+**MimicAI** is a conversational AI chatbot designed to impersonate me, mimicking my personality, tone, and conversational style.
 MimicAI provides a personalized, engaging chat experience that feels like interacting with Dhrumil himself.

 ---